bhargavbvs/dosp/README.md

 ## Coins with most number of zeroes
 We found a bitcoin with 7 leading zeroes with 1000 workers on a string of length 150.

 ![max_number_of_zeroes](https://user-images.githubusercontent.com/61014960/192126074-fda5a253-b766-44d9-94d6-0ab0398552dc.jpeg)

  ## Largest number of working machines

+The largest number of working machines we were able to test our code is 8